 Masks with exhalation valves or vents are not permitted to be worn by staff, visitors or patients, in accordance with the Centers for Disease Control and Prevention (CDC).
 Masks with one way valves or vents allow air to be exhaled through a hole in the material, which can result in expelled respiratory droplets that can reach others.

 Temporary visitation restrictions remain in place at Pikeville Medical Center (PMC) to protect the patients, staff and community throughout the COVID-19 Pandemic.
 In accordance with updates from the Kentucky Department for Public Health (DPH) and the Centers for Disease Control and Prevention (CDC), these guidelines may be modified at any time.
-Due to an increase in COVID -19 activity within the PMC service area, we will return to Zone 3 (Yellow) visitation policy.
+Due to a decrease in COVID -19 activity within the PMC service area, we will return to Zone 2 (Blue) visitation policy.

 Expectations for Visitors: To help prevent the spread of infection, visitors: